 NOTE: Only grind as much as you need for your daily use.

 These are the few key coffee types of equipment and beans information that you should know as a beginner to coffee.
 However, if you think this information is too much for you to follow at home, the best alternative to going through with brewing coffee at home is heading to the best coffee roasters in Toronto.
-They’ll perfect the brewing, and you’ll love every sip of your coffee.
+They will perfect the brewing, and you will love every sip of your coffee.